augustodinizl/doorvivint-card/README.md

-# Vivint/Vivotek Video Doorbell Card for Lovelace
+# Generic SIP Video Doorbell Card for Lovelace

 Addapted version of vivint/vivotek video doorbell card for lovelace addapted from the awesome work made by https://github.com/tommyjlong here https://github.com/tommyjlong/doorvivint-card, and addapted to meet my needs.